Skip to content

 return "Hello, world!"

-The returned values will be automatically saved in files within the Argo container according to this schema: * /tmp/hera-outputs/parameters/<name> * /tmp/hera-outputs/artifacts/<name>
+You will see the returned values automatically saved in files within the Argo container according to this schema:

 These outputs are also exposed in the outputs section of the template in YAML.